 There are many other dilemmas we can face.
 Should you opt for the less expensive way of doing something, though it is not environmentally friendly?
 Should you sell your client a certain product, which is good enough for them, though you know you could sell them a more expensive alternative, and make more money along the way, for both you and your employer?

 Facing an ethical dilemma is something normal, something you cannot entirely avoid, unless you work as a lighthouse keeper.
-What matter to the interviewers is your attitude.
+What matters to the interviewers is your attitude.
 How did you eventually decide?
 Did you do the right thing for you, for the company, for the environment?
 And what factors did you consider before making your decision?
 That’s why they ask you to provide an example when your ethics were tested.

 Let’s have a look at 7 sample answers to this interesting interview question.
 I hope you will find at least one answer that resonates with your personality and experiences in my selection, one you can use in your interview.
 Enjoy!